 Do you really understand your pitching chains?

-The movements you see within any Pitcher’s motion comes from the Pitcher’s instinctive drive to keep their lower body as their center of balance.
+within any Pitcher’s motion comes from the Pitcher’s instinctive drive to keep their

-- A Pitcher with a lower body center of balance gives their body no reason to use their arms to get their center of balance back to their lower body.
+body center of balance gives their body no reason to use their arms to get

 - A Pitcher who moves their center of balance from their lower body causes their mind to instantaneously use their arms to bring your center of balance back to your lower body.